-- 11.11 The 2015 Regulations provide that the Board may set up Advisory Committees and that when it does so the Board must pay due regard to the findings and recommendations of such committees. - 11.12 The Board's view is that such committees would be used to provide advice of specific issues such as changes to the GLA Licensing Standards or the level of fees.
-Membership of Advisory Committees will be agreed by the Board at its own discretion. - 11.13 Members of liaison groups (see below) may be invited to participate in Advisory Committees to enable the GLA to consider labour provider and labour user views together with worker perspectives, worker representative perspectives, NGOs engaged in victim support and help to facilitate the GLA engaging with key partners to deliver objectives.
+- 11.11 The 2015 Regulations provide that the Board may set up Advisory Committees and that when it does so the Board must pay due regard to the findings and recommendations of such committees. - 11.12 The Board's view is that such committees would be used to provide advice of specific issues with a strong multi-stakeholder interest such as changes to the GLAA Licensing Standards or the level of fees.
+Membership of Advisory Committees will be agreed by the Board at its own discretion. - 11.13 Members of liaison groups (see below) may be invited to participate in Advisory Committees to enable the GLAA to consider labour provider and labour user views together with worker perspectives, worker representative perspectives, NGOs engaged in victim support and help to facilitate the GLAA engaging with key partners to deliver objectives.